AzimovSherkhon/PCA-Enhanced-Adaptive-NVAR-Framework-for-High-Resolution-Sea-Surface-Temperature-Forecasting/README.md

 ## Running the regional experiments

-After preparing and normalizing a regional dataset, open the corresponding notebook in Jupyter.
+After preparing a regional dataset, open the corresponding notebook in Jupyter.

 ### East Sea